-WICT offers three Fellowships to the WICT Leadership Conference.
-You can learn more about the 2014 recipients by reading their bios below.
+WICT offers three fellowships to the WICT Leadership Conference.
+Read about the 2015 fellowship recipients below.

 Cheryl Greene Fellowship

-The recipient of the Cheryl Greene Fellowship is selected based on the applicant's ability to most effectively demonstrate how she has helped the advancement of women in the workplace.
+The recipient of the Cheryl Greene Fellowship is selected based on the applicant's ability to most effectively demonstrate how they have helped support advancement of women in the workplace.

 Lucille Larkin Fellowship

 Mariel S. Clark